Three reasons couples fail to recover from infidelity

-A partner who commits adultery ‘one time’ and is prepared to do whatever it takes to rectify the damage he or she has caused has the potential to become a person who will never betray again.
+A partner who commits adultery ‘one time’ and is prepared to do whatever it takes to rectify the damage they have caused has the potential to become a person who will never betray again.
 A person who learns from his or her mistakes is capable of being a person of good character and of being loyal in the future.

 However, a serial philanderer, someone who has never learned to restrain his or her behavior, can not be trusted.

-With a serial philanderer, recovering is impossible for the simple reason that they can never be trusted not to cheat again.
-Repetitive cheating — for whatever reason — is proof that participating in reconciliation is only an effort to manipulate the victim into accepting past cheating in spite of the likelihood of ongoing or future cheating.
+With serial philanderers, recovering is impossible for the simple reason that they can never be trusted not to cheat again.
+Repetitive cheating — for whatever reason — is proof that participating in reconciliation is only an effort to manipulate the victim into accepting past cheating despite the likelihood of ongoing or future cheating.